Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 (bits 1 and 5 set)  (bits 4, 5, 15 set)
 ```

-With this we can pack the group and the values in a single 32 bit number, by shifting the group and or it with the packed values i.e `group_value = (group << 16) | values`.
+With this, we can pack the group and the values into a single 32-bit number by shifting the group and OR-ing it with the packed values, i.e. `group_value = (group << 16) | values`.

 ```
 Group 0                              | Group 1                               ...    | Group 21
 0000000000000000 0000000000100010    | 0000000000000001 1000000000110000     ...    | 0000000000010101 0000000000010000
 (group 0)        (bits 1 and 5 set)  | (group 1)        (bits 4, 5, 15 set)  ...    | (group 21)       (bit 4 set)
 ```
 Now to find if the left token is followed by the right token we can:
-1. Intersect the MSB's (group part)
+1. Intersect the MSBs (group part)
 2. `Shift left` the LSB bits from the left token by 1 (values part)
-3. `And` the LSB's
+3. `And` the LSBs
-4. If there is at least one bit set in the LSB's after the `and` the left token is followed by the right token
+4. If there is at least one bit set in the LSBs after the `and`, the left token is followed by the right token

 For example, let's assume the term "little" has the following positions.
 ```